lando/lando/docs/contrib/roles.md

   * Fixing bugs
   * Adding features
   * Triaging issues
-  * Atttempting to replicate bugs
+  * Attempting to replicate bugs

 As contributors gain experience and familiarity with the project, they may find that the project maintainers start relying on them more and more.
 When this begins to happen, they gradually adopt the role of committer, as described above.

 ## Security

 If you have discovered a security issue with Lando, please contact the Lando Security Team directly at [security@devwithlando.io](mailto:security@devwithlando.io).
 We manage security issues separately in a private repository until the issue has been resolved.
-Even if you're not sure if it's a security problem, please contact the security team before filing an issue, blogging, or tweeting about it.
+Even if you're not sure if it's a security problem, please contact the security team before filing an issue, blogging or tweeting about it.

 ## Users

 Users are community members who have a need for the project.
-They are the most important members of the community: without them, the project would have no purpose.
+They are the most important members of the community; without them, the project would have no purpose.
 Anyone can be a user; there are no specific requirements.

 Users should be encouraged to participate in the life of the project and the community as much as possible.
 User contributions enable the project team to ensure that they are satisfying the needs of those users.
-Common user activities include (but are not limited to):
+Common user activities include (but are not limited to) the following:

-  * Evangelising about the project
+  * Evangelizing about the project
   * Informing developers of project strengths and weaknesses from a new user's perspective
   * Providing moral support (a 'thank you' goes a long way)
   * Providing financial support